 The errors here were mine and probably not the skillet's, but this dish certainly could have been better.
 And the clean up required a bit of elbow grease, but, fortunately, no lingering shrimpiness.

 Nama's Apple Cake

-I followed my recipe almost to the letter, although it did need to bake about 10 minutes longer than in the original recipe — the Smithey No. 12 is about the same volume as a 9-by-13-inch pan, but it is narrower and deeper, which results in a thicker cake.
+I followed my recipe almost to the letter, although it did need to bake about 10 minutes longer than in the original recipe — a 12-inch skillet is about the same volume as a 9-by-13-inch pan, but it is narrower and deeper, which results in a thicker cake.
 I also ended up substituting about 1 cup of cornmeal for flour because, well, I ran out of flour.
 The good news is that cornmeal is a wonderful addition to the recipe.

 The great news is that this apple cake is even better when baked in cast iron.
 In the final step, when I poured the caramel sauce over the hot cake, it hit the sides of the skillet and sizzled, bubbled and caramelized even more to create a crackling, crunchy and bittersweet edge that completely blew my socks off.

 Note: If you're in a hurry, you can skip the initial resting time after salting the chicken.

 1 large bunch green curly kale, stemmed and chopped

 Using heavy-duty kitchen shears, cut the backbone from the chicken.
 Snip the breast bone, and then flip the chicken so it is skin side-up on a cutting board.
 Press down firmly on the breast to press the chicken flat.
 Twist the wing tips behind the breasts to secure.
 Using paper towels, pat the chicken very dry and place on a wire rack on a rimmed baking sheet.
 Rub 2 tablespoons of the salt all over the skin and underside of the chicken.
 Let sit at room temperature, skin side-up, for 45 minutes.